 Any final thoughts on the KGT difference?

-Mandy Kamykowski: Consider all that has changed in our world, our communities, our economy and our business environment over the past year.
-One year ago, how many people were regularly using Zoom meetings?
+Mandy Kamykowski: Consider all that has changed in our world, our communities, our economy and our business environment over the past year as we’ve all adjusted to the pandemic and the related restrictions on every aspect of life.
+A year ago, how many people were regularly using Zoom meetings?
 How many people were working remotely full-time?

-Things have changed dramatically, and no one knows how our world will look in another year.
+Clearly things have changed dramatically, and no one knows how our world will look in another year.
 But I think it’s safe to say some of these changes are here to stay and that the pandemic may have only greatly accelerated the speed and scope of change.

-The legal industry, in my view, was already lagging behind in many ways.
-We considered where we were and looked at where we could take this firm and just as important, how we could better serve our clients in this new environment.
+The legal industry, in our view, was already lagging behind in many ways.
+We considered where we were and looked at where we could take this firm and, more importantly, how we could better serve our clients in this new environment.
 With that in mind, it was clear that our firm – and our clients – would be far better off embracing change, and we’ve done just that.
 It’s an exciting time!

 Get In Touch With KGT